miguelinux314/experiment-notebook/docs/_sources/cluster_setup.rst.txt

     3. **Install and configure ray**

-        * **Check ray version**
+        * **Install or check ray version**
+            The `ray` library is needed in all nodes participating in a cluster.
-            The `ray` library is installed by default on non-Windows platforms.
+            This library is not installed by default from version 0.4.5 onwards.
-            However, you need to make sure that all nodes have the same version of `ray` installed.
-To install a specific node with pip, you can use:
+            You can install it with:

             .. code:: bash

-                pip install ray[default]==1.9.1
+                pip install ray[default]

-            You will also need to make sure that the `ray` command is present in your PATH.
+            You may need to verify that the `ray` command is present in your PATH after installing ray.

         * **Open ray ports**